Akshit-Soni/Fox-Game/README.md

 ## Features

 * Player movement: walk, run, and jump using keyboard controls.
-* Collectibles: items that increase score or grant power-ups.
-* Obstacles: simple AI-driven hazards or environmental traps.
-* Multiple levels: designed in Unity scenes with increasing difficulty.
 * Smooth animations: sprite or model animations for character actions.
+* Collectibles: items that increase score or grant power-ups.(In development)
+* Obstacles: simple AI-driven hazards or environmental traps.(In development)
+* Multiple levels: designed in Unity scenes with increasing difficulty.(In development)

 ## Gameplay

 * **Move**: Arrow keys or `A`/`D` (desktop) to move left and right.
 * **Jump**: `Space` to jump.
-* **Interact**: Approach collectibles to pick them up automatically.
+* **Interact**: Approach walls and make double jumps.
-* **Objective**: Collect all items or reach the exit door to progress to the next level.

 ## Installation